• Skip to primary navigation

 Vegan Broccoli Casserole

-Vegan Broccoli Casserole recipe - take that classic holiday side dish and make it cruelty free this Thanksgiving.
+Vegan Broccoli Casserole recipe - take that classic holiday side dish and make it kind and dairy free this Thanksgiving.
 This dish has alluring steamed broccoli and tantalizing sauteed mushrooms, bathed in a cashew milk sauce.
 Top it with crispy onions, bread crumbs, or even crackers for the perfect final touch to the perfect side dish.

 Ingredients